 Transfer to UC Berkeley from Another U.S. School

-After being admitted to a new school through the normal admissions process, international students must then request a transfer of their F-1 or J-1 status.
-Consult with International Student Advisers at both the old school and the new school to make sure the F-1 or J-1 transfer is handled properly.
+After being admitted to a new school through the normal admissions process, international students must then request a transfer of their SEVIS record from the old school to the new school.
+Consult with international student advisers at both schools to make sure the F-1 or J-1 transfer is handled properly.

-J-1 students who wish to transfer from their current program sponsor to UCB must consult with the International Student Advisers at both schools.
+J-1 students who wish to transfer from their current program sponsor to UC Berkeley must consult with international student advisers at both schools.